Mafusn/SW4/README.md

 # SW4
 Compiler from our brand new programming language to assembly 6502.

-WINDOWS:
+WINDOWS OS:
 Download the folder and run script.bat

-MAC:
+MAC OS:
-Download the folder and run .sh
+Download the folder and run shortcut.sh